Today I’m sharing with you one particular cause that matters to me the most since I’m a child : Animal care and the respect of the wildlife.

 We, unfortunately, could talk about many different topics regarding this matter, but today I will open the discussion around Elephants Riding.

 I also got motivated to write this article with the recent banishment of this cruel activity in Angkor Wat Temple, one of the most touristic attractions of Cambodia.
 You can learn more about it by clicking on the link.

 The purpose of this article is to put in light what elephants riding involves, what’s behind the scene of this exotic activity.
 The reason why this practice still exists is mostly because of the tourist’s unawareness.
 There are so many ways to improve animal conditions around the world, unfortunately, we can’t erase all the flaws, traffics or abuses that exist.

 But avoiding elephants riding, while you are traveling in Africa or Asia, is something that everyone can do, right ?
-I’ve already referred to this subject in a previous article, 2020 Travel Resolutions, about the importance of choosing our touristic activities.

 The Phajaan process, what is it ?

 Phajaan, or literally translated : “crushing the spirit“, is a cruel process of intensively conditioning the elephants to obey and allow people to ride them.